alexmacarthur/slide-element/README.md

 ## Setup

-Make sure your target element is set to `display: none`.
+Make sure your target element is set to `display: none;`.

 ## Usage